Media-Bias-Group/Neural-Media-Bias-Detection-Using-Distant-Supervision-With-BABE/README.md

 # Neural Media Bias Detection Using Distant Supervision With BABE - Bias Annotations By Experts
 The repository contains the data files and scripts corresponding to the paper "Neural Media Bias Detection Using Distant Supervision With BABE".

+The models are uploaded on https://zenodo.org/record/5861846#.YeUoolkxkvE because of the GitHub file size restrictions.

 # Description of the data files found in /data folder" (all files are also provided in csv format)
 - "raw_labels_MBIC.xlsx": individual annotator labels of MBIC's crowdsourcers.
 - "raw_labels_SG1.xlsx": individual annotator labels of SG1 (8 expert annotators).